matiasmolinas/evolving-agents/README.md

 Building true **AI-First systems**—where agent workflows are capable of handling tasks currently performed in complex human processes—requires more than just individual agents.
 EAT focuses on orchestrating the entire **agent ecosystem**:

 *   **🎯 Goal-Oriented Orchestration:** Interact via high-level goals given to a central `SystemAgent` (e.g., "Process this invoice," "Generate a project backlog from this meeting transcript").
 The `SystemAgent` handles the complex "how," mimicking a project manager coordinating resources.
 It plans, finds or creates components, executes tasks, and manages internal workflows derived from the goal.
 You state the objective; the system orchestrates the execution.
 *   **🧠 Intelligent Component Management & Discovery:** A `SmartLibrary` acts as a central repository for reusable agents and tools, enabling semantic search (find tools based on *what they do*, not just names) and versioning.
-This allows the system to discover and leverage existing capabilities efficiently.
+Crucially, it supports **task-aware retrieval** using a dual embedding strategy, ensuring discovered components are relevant to the specific task at hand.
 *   **🚌 Dynamic Communication & Service Bus:** The `SmartAgentBus` (with distinct System and Data buses) allows agents to discover and request capabilities across the system dynamically, decoupling components and enabling flexible interactions similar to microservices.
 *   **🌱 Adaptive Evolution:** Components aren't static.
 EAT provides mechanisms (`EvolveComponentTool`) for the `SystemAgent` to evolve agents and tools based on new requirements, performance feedback, or changing contexts, enabling the system to adapt and improve over time.
 *   **🧩 Modular & Interoperable:** Seamlessly integrate agents and tools built with different frameworks (e.g., BeeAI, OpenAI Assistants SDK) via a flexible provider system (`AgentFactory`, `ToolFactory`, `providers/`).
 Define clear operational rules and safety guardrails using `Firmware`.
+*   **💡 Task-Specific Context:** The architecture incorporates a `SmartContext` and a **Dual Embedding Strategy** within the `SmartLibrary` to provide agents with context specifically relevant to their current task, reducing noise and improving performance compared to standard semantic retrieval.
 *   **🤖 Self-Management & Improvement:** The architecture allows system agents like `SystemAgent` and (optionally) `ArchitectZero` to collaboratively design, implement, manage, and even improve the ecosystem, including the toolkit's own components (see `examples/self_improvement/evolve_smart_library.py`).

-**In short: If you aim to build AI-First systems that are more than the sum of their parts—systems that can coordinate diverse capabilities, adapt to new challenges, and manage complexity autonomously—EAT provides the essential structure and tools.**
+**In short: If you aim to build AI-First systems that are more than the sum of their parts—systems that can coordinate diverse capabilities, adapt to new challenges, provide highly relevant context, and manage complexity autonomously—EAT provides the essential structure and tools.**

 ## Key Features

 *   **`SystemAgent` Orchestrator:** A central ReAct agent (using BeeAI) acting as the primary entry point.
 It uses specialized tools to manage the entire component lifecycle (search, create, evolve) and task execution based on high-level goals.
+It leverages `SmartContext` for task-aware operations.
-*   **`SmartLibrary`:** Persistent storage (`smart_library.json`) with semantic search (vector embeddings via ChromaDB), versioning, and evolution capabilities for agents & tools.
+*   **`SmartLibrary` with Dual Embedding:** Persistent storage (`smart_library.json`) with versioning and evolution capabilities.
+Features advanced semantic search using a **Dual Embedding Strategy**:
+    *   **Content Embedding (`E_orig`):** Represents the component's raw content/code (`T_orig`).
+    *   **Applicability Embedding (`E_raz`):** Represents an LLM-generated text (`T_raz`) describing the component's potential tasks, context, and implications.
+    *   **Task-Aware Search:** Enables finding components based not just on what they *are* but *what they are relevant for* in a specific task context.
 *   **`SmartAgentBus` (Dual Bus):** Manages agent registration, discovery, health monitoring (System Bus), and capability-based requests/communication (Data Bus), logging interactions (`agent_bus_logs_demo.json`).
+*   **`SmartContext`:** Facilitates passing relevant data and task context between agents and tools, enabling the task-aware retrieval mechanism.
 *   **Internal Workflow Engine:** For complex goals, the `SystemAgent` can *internally* generate and execute multi-step YAML workflows (`GenerateWorkflowTool`, `ProcessWorkflowTool`), abstracting this complexity from the user.
 *   **Component Evolution:** Adapt agents/tools using different strategies (e.g., standard, conservative, aggressive, domain adaptation) orchestrated by the `SystemAgent` via `EvolveComponentTool`.
 *   **Multi-Framework Support:** Pluggable provider architecture (`providers/`, `AgentFactory`, `ToolFactory`) allows integrating components built with different SDKs (e.g., `BeeAIProvider`, `OpenAIAgentsProvider`).
 Adapters (`adapters/`) bridge interfaces (e.g., `OpenAIToolAdapter`).